-As with many soups and stews, it’s best to plan to prepare the dish ahead of time, and let it sit in the fridge for a day or so.
-Then when you reheat it gently, you’ll get a dish with the best expression of the flavors.
+As with many soups and stews, it’s best to plan to prepare the dish ahead of time and let it sit in the fridge for a day or so.
+Then, when you reheat it gently, you’ll get a dish with the best expression of the flavors.
 The flavors will meld together in a very rewarding way.
 Not that the adobo won’t be delicious right after you make it!
-It will, but the dish will just have a deeper, more cohesive flavor which develops over a bit of time.
+It will, but the dish will just have a deeper, more cohesive flavor that develops over a bit of time.

-And the sourness from the vinegar will have a chance to mellow slightly – you still want it to be tart and sour, but the flavor should be pronounced but not overwhelming.
-In the Philippines, chicken adobo is usually made the day before eating, as it really does improve with a day or two in the fridge
+With a bit of time, the sourness from the vinegar will also have a chance to mellow slightly — you still want it to be tart and sour, but the flavor should be pronounced but not overwhelming.
+In the Philippines, chicken adobo is usually made the day before eating, as it really does improve with a day or two in the fridge.

 Vinegar in Adobo

 Another vinegar used often in Filipino cooking is called sukang iloco, and it is a dark brown, made of the molasses that is left over from making sugar from sugarcane.
-In the Philippines there are lots types of vinegars available, and if you have a good source for them, it‘s a fun way to play with your favorite recipes (and this one!).
+In the Philippines, there are lots types of vinegars available, and if you have a good source for them, it‘s a fun way to play with your favorite Filipino and adobo recipes.